 |Hasbro 1986 catalog cover.|

 The Jem dolls were released by Hasbro in 1986, getting a cover feature on Hasbro’s catalogue as their crown jewel franchise.
-Their vibrant colors, realistic body shapes, creative fashions and playsets proved a hit with consumers, flying off the shelves.
+Their vibrant colors, realistic body shapes, creative fashions and playsets proved a hit with consumers and flew off store shelves.
 Many of the dolls also came with cassettes that featured the Jem theme and two other songs from the series, as well as a collectible poster.
-Various tie-in merchandise was also produced, from watches to games to lunch boxes.
+Various tie-in merchandise was also produced: from watches to games to lunch boxes.
 Unfortunately, Mattel had gotten wind of Hasbro’s product and quickly gave Barbie her own rock band in the line Barbie and the Rockers.
 Mattel also partnered with DiC Entertainment to release two specials based on the toys in 1987.